 Lil' but Mighty Established

 In favour of these opportunities to grow, the Lil’ but Mighty English website was established to offer English Tips and Primary English Tuition service.
-From the start of Lil’ but Mighty in 2015 until now, we have become a team of eight.
-Although the team is now bigger, every member holds the same vision and mission as what Mrs Chew had when she started Lil’ but Mighty.
+From the start of Lil’ but Mighty in 2015 until now, every member holds the same vision and mission as what Mrs Chew had when she started Lil’ but Mighty.
 Believing that education should take place in a community and building personal relationships with every child and parent counts, the Lil’ but Mighty teams seeks to continue to bring out our best to help you achieve your best.

 Lil' but Mighty's Ten Core Values